Create an R Report

 R reports are ordinarily associated with individual data grids.
 Choose the dataset of interest and further filter the grid as needed.
 Only the portion of the dataset visible within this data grid become part of the analyzed dataset.

-To use the sample dataset we describe in this tutorial, please Step 1: Install the Sample Study
+To use the sample dataset we describe in this tutorial, please Tutorial: Set Up a New Study

 demo dataset to an existing study for completing the tutorial.
 You may also work with your own dataset, in which case steps and screencaps will differ.